googleinterns/ml-model-characterization/README.md

 ## TFLite Models (.tflite files)
-Enter the following commands to run inference or data loading.
+Enter the following commands to run inference or data loading.<br>
 To switch between inference and data loading, uncomment the respective function from _TFLite/src/main.py_.

 - `bazel build tflite_init`